WISE-Community/WISE-API/src/main/webapp/vle/themes/starmap/README.txt

 With each WISE VLE theme, authors can include any number of accompanying navigation modes.
-Navigation modes define the visual appearance and behavior of the project navigation menu (i.e. the activity and step DOM elements that make up each WISE project menu).
+Navigation modes define the visual appearance and behavior of the project navigation menu (i.e. the activity and step DOM elements that make up each SCORE project menu).

 Available navigation modes for a theme are defined in the theme's "config.json" file, in the "nav_modes" configuration option (item 13 above).
 Each navigation mode entry must be a JSON object